Cause of, Identification of, Prevention of and Treatment of Potato Blight – Phytophthora infestans

 If you’re relying on spraying, then it should be as a preventative rather than a cure.
-When a Smith period is reported you spray and at the first sign of blight striking the haulm, remove the affected foliage and spray the rest.
+When a Smith or Hutton period is reported you spray and at the first sign of blight striking the haulm, remove the affected foliage and spray the rest.
 You just might get away with it, so long as only a few leaves are affected, there is a good chance of repelling the blight.

 After harvesting and storing, check potatoes regularly for signs of blight and remove any suspect tubers at once from your store.

 - Be sure to get all the potatoes out from the ground when you harvest, even the tiny ones if you can so you don’t leave a reservoir of infection on your plot.

 - Ensure potatoes are well earthed up to protect tubers so preventing it spreading into them even if you get blight in the foliage

 - Water from the base rather than spraying potatoes.
 If the weather is right but there is no rain, your artificial rain will give the blight a hold.
 Leaky hoses are a good way to water potatoes, unless you have hosepipe restrictions